charlottegeo/Jukebox-Project/README.md

 # Jukebox Project

-#to run server, go to the jukebox_site folder
+#to run server for testing and debugging locally, go to the jukebox_site folder
 #in the terminal, type "py manage.py runserver"
-#Go to http://127.0.0.1:8000/ to see the dev server
+#Go to http://127.0.0.1:8000/ (or whatever site the terminal gives you) to see the dev server
 #In the terminal, do CTRL+C to quit the server